Victor Borge: Awards and honors

 Victor Borge received numerous awards and honors during the course of his career.
 Borge received Kennedy Center Honors in 1999.
 He was decorated with badges of chivalric orders by the five Nordic countries, receiving the Order of the Dannebrog (Denmark), Order of Vasa (Sweden), in 1973 the Knight First Class of the Order of St. Olav (Norway), Order of the White Rose of Finland, and the Order of the Falcon (Iceland).
 In 1986, he was a recipient of the Ellis Island Medal of Honor in recognition of his contributions to the improvement of American society.

 Legacy

 Victor Borge Hall, located in Scandinavia House in New York City, was named in Borge's honor in 2000, as was Victor Borges Plads ("Victor Borge Square") in Copenhagen in 2002.
 In 2009, a statue celebrating Borge's centennial was erected on the square.

 Asteroid (5634) Victorborge is named in his honor.

-From 23 January to 9 May 2009, the life of Borge was celebrated by The American-Scandinavian Foundation with Victor Borge: A Centennial Celebration.
+From January 23 to May 9, 2009, the life of Borge was celebrated by The American-Scandinavian Foundation with Victor Borge: A Centennial Celebration.

 Film and television

-On 14 March 2009, a television special about Borge's life, 100 Years of Music and Laughter, aired on PBS.
+On March 14, 2009, a television special about Borge's life, 100 Years of Music and Laughter, aired on PBS.

-On 7 February 2017, it was reported that, according to a press release by the Danish production company M&M Productions, both a television series and cinematic film about the life of Borge were planned to be filmed in 2018.
+On February 7, 2017, it was reported that, according to a press release by the Danish production company M&M Productions, both a television series and cinematic film about the life of Borge were planned to be filmed in 2018.